History of DealersLink – Part Two

 Two other founders critical to DealersLink’s growth are the two Travises – Travis Wise and Travis Howard.
 Travis Wise had been a well-known publisher of a regional magazine called Everybody’s Auto and become the company’s first sales rep. Today he is DealersLink’s vice president of sales.
 Travis Howard postponed a prestigious law career to help jumpstart DealersLink and now sits on the company’s board of directors.

 Things were looking good for the company.
 It was continuing to refine its platform based on dealer feedback and had 1,500 cars in its Rocky Mountain network by the end of 2008.
 And then seemingly the bottom dropped out.

 “The Great Recession hit and we lost 20 percent of our contracts in two months,” recounts Mike.
 “It was a bad time for the auto industry and we were probably one or two months away from bankruptcy.
 Our dealers suffered and we suffered with them.”

 Luckily, things started turning around in early 2009.
 Dealers had to dispose of their inventory and DealersLink doubled its business by the end of the year.
 “That’s when I knew our model was unstoppable,” adds Mike.
 “When we were growing fast in the midst of the worst recession of our generation, I knew we had a winner.
 Sales started skyrocketing and we expanded into Washington, Texas and California.”

-DealersLink added more staff to accommodate its growth, and Mike’s brother Santos joined the company in 2009, serving today as vice president of operations.
+DealersLink added more staff to accommodate its growth.
 Needless to say, their father Martin and his buddies in the Wyoming dealer community are very proud of what the DealersLink team has done to save money for local and national dealers.

 Stay tuned for PartThree of this article, and learn about the continued growth and future plans of the company.